sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 Queue Latency Monitor is used to  monitor the switch for congestion and queue latency.
 Some of the key usecases are -

-- Idenitfying the paths, ports, flows and queues that are undergoing unusual latency
+- Idenitfying the paths, ports, flows and queues that are undergoing unusual latency.
+Essentially Microburst monitoring.
 - SLA tracking

 ## 2.2 Functional Description